 25 October 2021

-Targeted testing of individuals with a range of signs and symptoms could improve diagnosis of coeliac disease, a new National Institute for Health Research (NIHR) funded study led by the University of Bristol published in PLOS ONE has found.
+Targeted testing of individuals with a range of signs and symptoms could improve diagnosis of coeliac disease, a new National Institute for Health and Care Research (NIHR) funded study led by the University of Bristol published in PLOS ONE has found.
 Signs and symptoms include family history of coeliac disease, dermatitis herpetiformis, anaemia, type 1 diabetes, osteoporosis and chronic liver disease.

 The researchers, based at the NIHR Applied Research Collaboration (ARC) West, the University of Bristol, University of Southampton, the Royal Hospital for Sick Children, University College London and York Teaching Hospital NHS Foundation Trust, undertook an analysis of the results from 191 studies, reporting on 26 signs, symptoms and risk factors to inform their findings.

 Around 1 in 100 people in the UK have coeliac disease, where a person’s immune response to gluten attacks the tissues in their digestive system.
 Diagnosing the disease can be difficult.
 Some patients may not have symptoms, while others have non-specific symptoms such as indigestion or bloating.
 It’s thought only one in three people with coeliac disease are actually diagnosed.
 The only treatment available is a gluten free diet.

 Guidelines recommend that adults and children “at high risk” of coeliac disease should be offered testing.
 However, it has not been clear until now which groups are at high enough risk to justify routine testing or which symptoms should lead to testing.